-Fortunately, when I first started shooting boudoir and I wasn’t using a contract I didn’t run into any problems but I’ve read enough posts in boudoir Facebook groups to know that stuff happens.
-And not having one is one of the “mistakes” I talk about in my article, “11 Critical Mistakes Beginning Boudoir Photographers Make”.
+Fortunately, when I first started shooting boudoir and I wasn’t using a contract I didn’t run into any problems, but I’ve read enough posts in photography Facebook groups to know that stuff happens, and not having one is one of the “mistakes” I talk about in my article, “11 Critical Mistakes Beginning Boudoir Photographers Make”.

-Now, you probably won’t be able to address every conceivable scenario that could take place, but a well thought out contract can address the vast majority of issues that most problems arise from.
+Now, you probably won’t be able to address every conceivable scenario that could take place under the sun, but a well thought out contract can address the vast majority of issues that most problems arise from.

-The key here is that you want a contract that isn’t full of legalese and Latin that nobody knows what the heck you’re talking about — and you don’t want it to be too long and overbearing whereby your client thinks you’re paranoid (well, perhaps we are but we don’t want to show it).
+The key here is that you want a contract that isn’t full of legalese and Latin that nobody knows what the heck you’re talking about — and you don’t want it to be too long and overbearing whereby your clients think you’re paranoid (well, perhaps we are but we don’t want it to show).

 So, what did I do?
 I wrote my own.

-Yes, I wrote my own contract.
-At first, I didn’t think I could do it… or even should do it.
-But I started doing some research and read through some photography contracts and the “dark scary monster under the bed” soon wasn’t so dark and scary any more.
+Yes, I wrote my own boudoir contract agreement.
+At first, I didn’t think I could do it… or even should do it but I started doing some research and read through a slew of photography contracts and the “dark scary monster under the bed” soon wasn’t so dark and scary any more.